Which two financial statements are typically prepared directly fr... | Study Prep in Pearson+

 1

-Understand the purpose of the worksheet: At the end of an accounting period, the worksheet is used to summarize all account balances, including adjustments, to prepare financial statements.
+Understand the purpose of the worksheet: At the end of an accounting period, the worksheet is used to summarize all financial data, including trial balances, adjustments, and updated account balances.
+This serves as the foundation for preparing financial statements.

-Identify the financial statements typically prepared directly from the worksheet: The Income Statement and Balance Sheet are derived from the worksheet because they summarize the company's financial performance and position.
+Identify the financial statements that are directly prepared from the worksheet: The Income Statement and Balance Sheet are derived directly from the worksheet because they summarize the company's revenues, expenses, assets, liabilities, and equity.

-Explain the Income Statement: The Income Statement reports revenues and expenses, showing the net income or loss for the period.
-These figures are directly taken from the worksheet's revenue and expense accounts.
+Explain the Income Statement: The Income Statement is prepared using the revenue and expense accounts from the worksheet.
+It shows the company's financial performance over a specific period, including net income or net loss.

-Clarify why other options are incorrect: The Statement of Cash Flows requires additional information beyond the worksheet, such as cash transactions, and the Statement of Retained Earnings is derived from net income (from the Income Statement) and dividends, not directly from the worksheet.
+Clarify why other statements are not directly prepared: The Statement of Cash Flows and Statement of Retained Earnings require additional information beyond the worksheet, such as cash transactions and changes in retained earnings, which are not fully detailed in the worksheet.

 Watch next